Nago2020/Jasacc/README.md

 The materials provided should provide a straightforward way for reviewers and readers to reproduce analyses with as few steps as possible.
 -->

-All tables and figures in the paper can be reproduced using the $R$ code in the GitHub repository.
-There are two subfolders in this repository:  \texttt{SimulationStudy} and \texttt{DataApplication}.
-In the subfolder \texttt{SimulationStudy}, all workflow information to reproduce tables and figures in the simulation study is contained in the 'Master_reproducibility_simulations.R' script.
-Running this script on a desktop or laptop is very time-consuming, even after parallel processing is done via \texttt{foreach()}.
+All tables and figures in the paper can be reproduced using the $R$ code provided in the Github repository: https://github.com/Nago2020/Jasacc.
+There are two subfolders in this repository: **SimulationStudy** and **DataApplication**.
+In the subfolder **SimulationStudy**, all workflow information to reproduce tables and figures in the simulation study is contained in the **Master_reproducibility_simulations.R** script.
+Running this script on a desktop or laptop is very time-consuming, even after parallel processing is done via **foreach()**.

-The workflow information is provided in the 'Real_data_analysis_results.R' script in the \texttt{DataApplication} subfolder for reproducing tables and figures in the data application section.
-Real_data_analysis_results.R requires approximately 5-6 hours to reproduce the results in Tables 4-5 and Figure 5 and the goodness-of-fit test results in Table 8.
+The workflow information is provided in the **Real_data_analysis_results.R** script in the **DataApplication** subfolder for reproducing tables and figures in the data application section. **Real_data_analysis_results.R** requires approximately 5-6 hours to reproduce the results in Tables 4-5 and Figure 5 and the goodness-of-fit test results in Table 8.

 <!--